-The Integration Builder, in combination with the other elements of the xMatters integration platform (including the REST API, xMatters Agent, Integration Agent, and email integration), allows you to easily add an automated, closed-loop communication plan to address any business interruption.
+The Integration Builder, in combination with the other elements of the xMatters integration platform (including the REST API, xMatters Agent, and Flow Designer), allows you to easily add an automated, closed-loop integration to address any business interruption.

-You can use the Integration Builder within the xMatters On-Demand web user interface to create an integration between your communication plan and another application.
-You can create multiple integrations for a single communication plan.
+You can use the Integration Builder to create an integration between xMatters and another application.
+You can create multiple integrations for a single workflow.

 How it works